-Ahead of the speech, CNBC.com compiled a summary of the market performance since President Obama was sworn in as the 44th President of the United States on January 20, 2009.
+Ahead of Wednesday's GOP debate, CNBC.com compiled a summary of the market performance since President Obama was elected and the time he was sworn in as the 44th President of the United States.

-Within the U.S. Dollar Index, the Swiss franc, Swedish krona and Canadian dollar have strengthened more than 20 percent, respectively, against the greenback.
+Within the US Dollar Index, a measure of the greenback against a basket of currencies, the Swiss franc, Swedish krona and Canadian dollar have strengthened more than 10 percent, respectively.